Femicide: Contemporary definition by feminists

-Feminist author Diana Russell narrows the definition of femicide to "the killing of females by males because they are female".
+South African feminist author Diana Russell narrows the definition of femicide to "the killing of females by males because they are female".
 Russell emphasizes that males commit femicide with sexist motives.
 She replaces "woman" with "female" to include girls and infants.
-Russell believes her definition of femicide applies to all forms of sexist killing, whether motivated by misogyny (the hatred of females), a sense of superiority over females, sexual pleasure, or the assumption of ownership over women.
+Russell believes her definition of femicide applies to all forms of sexist murdering, whether motivated by misogyny (the hatred of females), a sense of superiority over females, sexual pleasure, or the assumption of ownership over women.

 Russell says: "Femicide is on the extreme end of a continuum of antifemale terror that includes a wide variety of verbal and physical abuse, such as rape, torture, sexual slavery (particularly in prostitution), incestuous and extrafamilial child sexual abuse, physical and emotional battery, sexual harassment (on the phone, in the streets, at the office, and in the classroom), genital mutilation (clitoridectomies, excision, infibulations), unnecessary gynecological operations (gratuitous hysterectomies), forced heterosexuality, forced sterilization, forced motherhood (by criminalizing contraception and abortion), psychosurgery, denial of food to women in some cultures, cosmetic surgery, and other mutilations in the name of beautification.
 Whenever these forms of terrorism result in death, they become femicides."

-She includes covert killings of women as well, such as the mass murder of female babies or sex selecttive abortions due to male preference in cultures such as India and China, as well as deaths related to the failure of social institutions, such as the criminalization of abortion or the prevalence of female genital mutilation.
+She includes covert murdering of women as well, such as the mass murder of female babies or sex selective abortions due to male preference in cultures such as India and China, as well as deaths related to the failure of social institutions, such as the criminalization of abortion or the prevalence of female genital mutilation.

+From femicide to feminicide

+Feminicide is a variant for femicide that can be found in official documentation of the United Nations.
+This term was first introduced in Spanish, when Marcela Lagarde y de los Ríos translated the term femicide as feminicidio in conversation with Diana Russell: Cuando traduje el texto de Diana Russell, me tomé la libertad de modificar el concepto, ella lo llama femicide y entonces yo lo traduje desde hace ya varios años como feminicidio, precisamente para que no fuera a confundirse en castellano como femicidio u homicidio femenino; no, yo quería que fuera un concepto claro, distinto, para que entonces viniera junto con todo el contenido del concepto, que es, como ya lo expliqué, muy complejo.
+Diana Russell me dio permiso de usarlo así, traducido como feminicidio.
+Ella dice estar muy asombrada porque en ningún lado ha tenido el éxito que está teniendo en México y en América Latina su propuesta...